 The Consolidated Entity has also elected not to reassess whether a contract is or contains a lease at the date of initial application.
 Instead, for contracts entered into before the transition date the Consolidated Entity relied on its assessment made applying AASB 117 and Interpretation 4 Determining whether an Arrangement contains a Lease.

-Please refer to note 12 to the financial statements for the details of right-of use asset balances at 30 June 2020.
-The balance sheet shows the following amounts relating to lease liabilities:
+Please refer to note 12 to the financial statements for the details of right-of use asset balances at 30 June 2021.
+The consolidated statement of final position shows the following amounts relating to lease liabilities: